 Q: I have found a job but I need an IRD number, how do I get one?

-A: Everyone earning an income requires an IRD number, this is a unique number issued to you by Inland Revenue (NZ's Tax Department).
+A: Everyone earning an income needs an IRD number, this is a unique number given to you by Inland Revenue (NZ's Tax Department).
 Your number will never change, even if you move to another country and then return to New Zealand sometime in the future.
 You can download the form to apply for an IRD number here or get one from our reception.
 NZLC staff can also help you understand this process once you are here in NZ.

 Q: I want to go a bar/pub, how old do I need to be and what kind of identification (ID) do I need?

 A: The legal drinking age in New Zealand is 18 years old.
-New Zealand Bars and Pubs only accept three types of ID: a valid passport, NZ driver's licence, or a HANZ 18+ card.
-If you do not have one of these forms of ID the bar/pub can refuse you entry (even if you are not drinking alcohol).
-Bars and Pubs are very strict, this is because they can receive a fine of up to $10,000 for breaking the rules.
-If you are going to be in NZ for a while it is a good idea to apply for a HANZ 18+ card so you can leave your passport safely at home.
+New Zealand bars and pubs only accept three types of ID: a valid passport, NZ driver's licence, or a HANZ 18+ card.
+If you do not have one of these types of ID the bar/pub can refuse you (even if you are not drinking alcohol).
+Bars and pubs are very strict so if you are going to be in NZ for a while it is a good idea to apply for a HANZ 18+ card so you can leave your passport safely at home.
 Find out how to apply for one here: www.hanz18plus.org.nz

 Q: I want to visit New Zealand and I heard it is easy to rent a car to travel around.
-Do I need to get a New Zealand driver license?
+Do I need to get a New Zealand driver’s license?

 A: You need to meet a number of requirements to drive on New Zealand roads.
-Just like other drivers, you must have a current driver license from your home-country; but you will also need an approved translation or international driving permit if your license isn't in English.
+Just like other drivers, you must have a current driver’s license from your home-country; but you will also need an approved translation or international driving permit if your license isn't in English.
 It’s also very important that you study New Zealand road rules and become familiar with them before renting a car.
 More information here: https://www.nzta.govt.nz/driver-licences/new-residents-and-visitors/driving-on-nz-roads/

 Q: What are the road rules in New Zealand?

 If you are studying in New Zealand and would like to drive or ride a motorbike here, we suggest that you take this quick free Road Code test here http://www.aa.co.nz/drivers/learn-to-drive-the-aa-way/road-code-quiz/ to check that you know the road rules.

 Category Sub Navigation